sahilmenon/Scissors-Paper-Stone/README.md

 TBD

 ##Dependencies
 This code requires Python and random.
-If you have Python and pip, you can get numpy via
+If you have Python and pip, you can get random via

     pip install random